RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Results

 \subsection{Validation on the OpenFWI benchmark}

 We conducted a comprehensive evaluation of RED-DiffEq on the OpenFWI benchmark~\cite{openfwi} under three distinct scenarios: clean seismic data, seismic data with Gaussian noise contamination, and seismic data with missing traces.
-The OpenFWI dataset has a collection of numerical solutions to the acoustic wave equation representing diverse geological structures, providing a comprehensive benchmark for evaluating seismic inversion methods.
-For our experiments, we selected four particularly challenging families from this dataset: Curve Fault (CF-B), Flat Velocity (FV-B), Flat Fault (FF-B), and Curve Velocity (CV-B) (see some examples in Fig.~\ref{fig:diffusion}c).
-Each family represents distinct geological structures that are representative of complex subsurface formations encountered in real-world scenarios.
+The OpenFWI dataset comprises pairs of velocity models and simulated seismic wavefields representing diverse geological structures, providing a comprehensive benchmark for evaluating seismic inversion methods.
+For our experiments, we selected four particularly challenging families from this dataset: Curve Fault (CF-B), Flat Velocity (FV-B), Flat Fault (FF-B), and Curve Velocity (CV-B) (see some samples in Fig.~\ref{fig:diffusion}c).
+Each family exhibits distinct geological structures that are representative of complex subsurface formations encountered in real-world scenarios.
 Specifically, CF-B features intricate curved fault systems with varying angles and intersections.
 FV-B consists of horizontally layered velocity structures.
 FF-B contains straight fault lines cutting through the model.
 Lastly, CV-B exhibits curved velocity variations with smooth transitions between layers.
-For benchmarking, we compared our method against established physics-driven approaches, including standard FWI (no regularization), FWI with Tikhonov regularization, FWI with total variation (TV) regularization, and a recent diffusion model based method~\cite{Wang_2023}.
+For benchmarking, we compared our method against established physics-driven approaches, including standard FWI (no regularization), FWI with Tikhonov regularization, FWI with total variation (TV) regularization, and recent diffusion-model-based methods for FWI~\cite{Wang_2023, diffusionilvr}.